 Located between the Karwendel Mountains and the Brandenberg Alps, Lake Achensee is a popular destination for surfers, windsurfers and sailors and is playfully known by locals as the “Sea of Tirol”.
-There are swimming areas along the shore in Achenkirch, Maurach und Pertisau, while families with children are often drawn to the village Buchau with its shallow waters which reach up to 22°C in summer.
+There are swimming areas along the shore from the north (Achenkirch) to Perstisau, Schwarzenau, Achenseehof and Seespitz in the south.

 As with all mountain lakes, the water remains relatively cold all year round, reaching between 20 and 22°C in summer, though those brave souls taking part in the annual New Year’s Day swim must endure temperatures a lot lower than that!
 The lake is known for its excellent water quality, a factor which attracts many scuba divers.
 Underwater visibility can reach up to 10 metres.
 Visitors who prefer staying above the surface can either hire a pedalo or an electric boat or board one of the large sightseeing vessels which criss-cross the lake.